-In several Latin American countries, frustrations with the policies of socialist or populist presidents has brought to power new heads of state more favorably oriented toward the United States and traditional Western concepts for managing the economy and public institutions.
-Following the American victory in the Cold War, the seemingly demonstrated wisdom of the US economic model versus that of the Soviet Union arguably led the many in Latin America to elect pro-US, market-oriented leaders.
+In several Latin American countries, frustrations with the policies of socialist or populist presidents has brought to power new heads of state more favorably oriented toward the U.S. and traditional Western concepts for managing the economy and public institutions.

+Following the U.S. victory in the Cold War, the seemingly demonstrated wisdom of the U.S. economic model versus that of the Soviet Union arguably led the many in Latin America to elect pro-U.S., market-oriented leaders.
 The neoliberal economic policies that these leaders followed was termed "Washington Consensus."
 Some, such as historian Francis Fukuyama, saw the new consensus as enduring, terming it "the end of history."
-7

-Yet because those policies did not resolve Latin America's fundamental problems of underdevelopment and social inequality, with time populations lost faith in those policies, and the leaders espousing them were displaced by others pursuing new approaches, including in some cases, a mixture of free market and socialist policies, and in others, populist socialism.
+Yet because those policies did not resolve Latin America's fundamental problems of underdevelopment and social inequality, with time populations lost faith in those policies, and the leaders espousing them were displaced by others pursuing new approaches including in some cases, a mixture of free market and socialist policies, and in others, populist socialism.

-As during that lost moment of opportunity at the end of the Cold War, today the United States has a vested interest in ensuring that the new generation of Latin American leaders following neoliberal, free trade policies, succeed in that endeavor, and that their initiatives produce positive results, so that they (or leaders following similar policies elsewhere in the region), will prosper politically in their own country, and in other countries in the region inspired by their example.
+As during that lost moment of opportunity at the end of the Cold War, today the U.S. has a vested interest in ensuring that the new generation of Latin American leaders following neoliberal, free trade policies, succeed in that endeavor, and that their initiatives produce positive results, so that they (or leaders following similar policies elsewhere in the region), will prosper politically in their own country, and in other countries in the region inspired by their example.

-The US strategic imperative for the United States to ensure the success of those following policies consistent with its economic and political philosophies may be divided into two categories: (1) supporting the success of "newfound friends," and (2) standing by "embattled" ones.
-With respect to the first category, in 2016, the United States has been given a new chance with respect to relatively promarket, pro-US governments in Argentina, Brazil, Peru and Guyana.
+The U.S. strategic imperative for the U.S. to ensure the success of those following policies consistent with U.S. economic and political philosophies may be divided into two categories: (1) supporting the success of "newfound friends," and (2) standing by "embattled" ones.

+With respect to the first category, in 2016, the United States has been given a new chance with respect to relatively pro-market, pro-US governments in Argentina, Brazil, Peru and Guyana.
 It is important in each case to help them succeed.